Euclideon/udSDKPython/README.md

 Contains camera classes for use with the python.
 For the purposes of this example  The class definitions included in this file are designed to be extended using python's inheritance features.
 Each object inherits from the base `Camera` class to allow overwriting of object methods to achieve different effects and control schemes.

-`Camera` is the basic camera class implemeting a 60 degree perspective camera with standard controls
+`Camera` is a basic camera class implementing a perspective camera with standard controls

 `OrthoCamera` subclasses Camera and overwites the behaviour when setting the projection matrix of the render to Orthographic.
 This mode displays all parts of the model at the same scale regardless of the distance from the camera (i.e. ignoring perspective)
-As such the camera 'moving' in space corresopnds only to moving the locations of the planes that define the box that the user sees.
+As such the camera 'moving' in space corresponds only to moving the locations of the planes that define the box that the user sees.
-Controls are modified to reflect this, in particular we overwite the `update_move_direction` method so that the camera moves at a fixed height.

-`OrbitCamera` sublasses `Camera` and modifies its behaviour to ignore all user input.
+`OrbitCamera` sublasses `Camera` and modifies the method for determining camera movement direction such that it orbits about a fixed point in space.

 `MapCamera` Inherits from the `OrthoCamera` We add an additional parameter to this camera `target` which is a reference to another camera that the MapCamera sets its position to be above and looking directly down on to.